City Year Philadelphia

 Once your school placement is determined, try out Septa’s Trip Planner—or use Google Maps transit—to try and determine your commute time.

 Corps members are permitted to drive, but parking at our schools and training sites is not guaranteed, nor does City Year provide any financial benefit for driving.

-Use SEPTA and your free transpass and don't drive.
+Use SEPTA instead of driving.
 Live near a subway line or reliable bus/trolley route.
 Live in an affordable community.

 This year, 200 City Year AmeriCorps members will support 12,000 students in 19 Philadelphia schools.

 Helpful links for your City Year in Philadelphia

 - Roam the many art galleries the first Friday every month for free

 - Visit the Liberty Bell, an icon of American history